Controllable Sequence Editing for Biological and Clinical Trajectories

 \subsection{Setup}

-\name is evaluated on 3 tasks: immediate and delayed sequence editing (Definition~\ref{def:cse}) and counterfactual prediction (Section~\ref{sec:cf_pred}).
-We use standard metrics (MAE, RMSE, $R^2$) to compare ground truth $\mathbf{x}^s_{:,t_j}$ and predicted $\hat{\mathbf{x}}^s_{:,t_j}$.
-Refer to Appendix~\ref{appendix:data}-\ref{appendix:implementation} for experimental setups and implementation details.
+\name is evaluated on 3 tasks: immediate and delayed sequence editing (Def.~\ref{def:cse}) and counterfactual prediction (Sec.~\ref{sec:cf_pred}).
+We use standard metrics (MAE, RMSE, $R^2$) to compare ground truth $\mathbf{x}^s_{:,t_j}$ and predicted $\hat{\mathbf{x}}^s_{:,t_j}$. \textbf{Experiments are designed to isolate temporal concepts' contribution to predictive performance} (e.g.,~\name and non-\name differ only in the components needed to learn temporal concepts; Sec.~\ref{appendix:concept_eval}).
+Refer to Sec.~\ref{appendix:data}-\ref{appendix:implementation} for experimental setup and implementation details.